8 Tips to Avoid OSHA Citations

 Prevention may be worth a pound of cure, but when it comes to OSHA regulations, it can mean the difference between a safe workplace and one that poses potential risks for accidents, injuries, and what can be serious repercussions.

-At Hendershot, Cannon & Hisey, P.C., we’re well aware it’s easier to sell cure than it is prevention – many businesses seeking help with workplace health and safety regulations do so after they’ve already been cited for OSHA violations, including ones that put considerable penalties on the table.
+At Hendershot, Cowart & Hisey, P.C., we’re well aware it’s easier to sell cure than it is prevention – many businesses seeking help with workplace health and safety regulations do so after they’ve already been cited for OSHA violations, including ones that put considerable penalties on the table.

 Though that may be the case, the benefits of proactive compliance efforts and a comprehensive approach to reducing citation risks cannot be understated.
 In many cases, it could make or break the future of your business, or make the difference between life and death.